FerretDB/FerretDB/website/blog/2023-11-09-how-to-package-and-deploy-ferretdb-with-acorn.md

 For more information on FerreDB, check out the [docs](https://docs.ferretdb.io/quickstart-guide/) or contact any of [our community channels](https://docs.ferretdb.io/#community) for help.

-Give it a go – deploy your Python app with FerretDB using in Acorn.
+Give it a go – deploy your FerretDB app with Acorn.